Skip to main content

 Also, it can help protect and promote a company’s reputation as those that mange and recover from a crises well are generally looked upon favourably by customers and investors.

 These priorities could also include improved training for employees to prevent and manage cybersecurity risks.
-According to a study by Mercer, 62% of executives say the greatest threat to their organization’s cybersecurity is employees’ failure to comply with data security rules.
+According to a study by Mercer, 62% of executives say the greatest threat to their organisation’s cybersecurity is employees’ failure to comply with data security rules.

-Other progressions could include: understanding how to reduce the interruptions to products on the move; investing in specialized cybersecurity personnel; better recognition of third-party risks; addressing systemic weaknesses; and keeping up with regulatory changes, which for supply chain companies can be over multiple jurisdictions.
+Other progressions could include: understanding how to reduce the interruptions to products on the move; investing in specialised cybersecurity personnel; better recognition of third-party risks; addressing systemic weaknesses; and keeping up with regulatory changes, which for supply chain companies can be over multiple jurisdictions.

 Keeping products moving

 The global supply chain is agile, but fragile.
-Disruptions in recent years have spurred innovation, enabling organizations’ processes to become more efficient, accurate, predictable, and dynamic.
+Disruptions in recent years have spurred innovation, enabling organisations’ processes to become more efficient, accurate, predictable, and dynamic.
 This is welcome news for the consumer, but at the same time, reliance on technology and interconnectedness can lead to increased risk of contagion.

 Cybersecurity is a jigsaw of risk management and risk transfer.
 At a time of constrained insurance supply and elevated costs, firms can manage premiums by managing their risks and insurers effectively.